tomography/tomobank/docs/source/phantom/docs.phantom.dynamic.rst

 Fluid Flow
 ~~~~~~~~~~

 The fluid flow phantom gives an example of fluid flowing through a porous medium.
 This has been implemented as the fluid level rising uniformly in time inside the porous medium.
-The phantom is sampled at 10 timesteps with volumes of size :math:`256^3`.
-The projection data constists of 400 projections with a fixed angle and time step per projection and size :math:`256^2`.
-The projections cover the range :math:`[0,8pi)` where successive revolutions capture the interleaving angles.
+The phantom is sampled at 5 time steps with volumes of size :math:`256^3`.
+The projection data consists of 400 projections with a fixed angle and time step per projection and at size :math:`256^2`.
+The projections cover the range :math:`[0,8\pi)` where successive revolutions capture the interleaving angles.

 :download:`https://link to projection and volume data`